SkygearIO/skygear-doc/content/server/data-type.md

   greater than `max(i, j)`.

 Sequeuen type contain only schematic definition without any user data.
-It is used to utilize the JIT schema migration of Skygear to create or modify record field.
+It is used to utilize the JIT schema migration of Skygear Server to create or modify record field.
 To create a sequence field:

 ```bash